secdev/scapy/doc/scapy/layers/automotive.rst

 XCP is the successor of CCP.
 It is usable with several protocols.
 Scapy includes CAN, UDP and TCP.
 XCP has two types of message types: Command Transfer Object (CTO) and Data Transmission Object (DTO).
-CTOs send to an ECU are requests (commands) and the ECU has to reply with a positive response or an error.
+CTOs send to an Ecu are requests (commands) and the Ecu has to reply with a positive response or an error.
-Additionally, the ECU can send a CTO to inform the master about an asynchronous event (EV) or request a service execution (SERV).
+Additionally, the Ecu can send a CTO to inform the master about an asynchronous event (EV) or request a service execution (SERV).
-DTOs sent by the ECU are called DAQ (Data AcQuisition) and include measured values.
+DTOs sent by the Ecu are called DAQ (Data AcQuisition) and include measured values.
-DTOs received by the ECU are used for a periodic stimulation and are called STIM (Stimulation).
+DTOs received by the Ecu are used for a periodic stimulation and are called STIM (Stimulation).

 Creating a CTO message::